-Today we are going to take a look at how you can set up snapshot replication on a Synology NAS!
+Today we are going to take a look at how to set up snapshot replication on a Synology NAS!

 1. Open Snapshot Replication and select Replication, then select Create.